 Some of the more common medical problems our practice sees are itchy skin conditions and ear infections.
 Ear and skin infections result from infection by bacteria and/or yeast.
 These organisms need to be treated to clear the infection, but there is almost always an underlying cause of the infections.
 Without determining or addressing the cause, these conditions will keep returning.
 Ear problems are usually the result of an allergy.
-Dogs rarely get ear mites.
+Dogs rarely get ear mites while cats very commonly get ear mites.
 Therefore, never purchase over the counter ear mite medication for a dog, as it will probably make the problem worse.
-Cats very commonly get ear mites.
 The allergy could be to food, fleas or to microscopic allergens in the environment.
 Some animals are affected by all of these.
 We have control over the first 2, food and fleas.
 Although a dog can be allergic to any food ingredient (just like people), there are many ingredients that commonly affect dogs.
-The most common that I see in my practice are wheat, corn, and chicken.
+The most common that we see in practice are chicken, beef and wheat.
 Often the culprit is the dog treats, as many contain large amounts of wheat.
-Typically, I recommend avoiding the biscuit type treats, like milk bones.
+Typically, we recommend avoiding the biscuit type treats, like milk bones.
 The best treats are made from single ingredients, likely dehydrated duck or salmon jerky treats.
 Duck and salmon tend to be low allergenic.
 It is very important to look on the ingredient list of the treats and pet food.
 It may say lamb and rice on the front of the bag, but on the ingredient list it will likely also contain chicken.
 Allergies are not dose related.
 Even a small amount can trigger a reaction and start the skin infection or ear infection process.

 For cats, Comfortis is my favorite, but does require oral administration, which can be a challenge in cats.
+Cheristin for cats is an effective topical for cats that starts working to kill fleas within 30 minutes of administration.
 Revolution works well, but does require a few days to take full effect.
 However, it also treats ear mites and is a dewormer, all in one.
-The only over the counter product that works in cats is Advantage, but I am even seeing a fair number of failures with this product that used to be nearly 100% effective.
+The only over the counter product that works in cats is Advantage, but we are even seeing a fair number of failures with this product that used to be nearly 100% effective.
 Frontline, generic frontline, Hartz, and Sergeants, etc. will fail almost 100% of the time.
 Products with pyrethrins (like Hartz and Sergeants) are not safe for cats.
 We commonly treat toxicities from these products.

 If you have additional questions about these topics, please don’t hesitate to call or set up an appointment.